pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1783-84 AWS DynamoDB

+Today I studied the Amazon DynamoDB, DynamoDB DAX and DynamoDb Global Tables.
+DynamoDB is a NoSQL database designed to offers low-latency and milliseconds operations.
+With DynamoDB DAX you can reduce the response time to microseconds, DAX is a in-memory cache service to create a layer between your DynamoDB tables and the application.
+If you want to have your data replicated across multiple locations in the world, DynamoDB global tables is the service that you need to use.

 ### Day 1782 Amazon RDS and Python

 Today I started to learn about Amazon RDS in my AWS certification.
 Amazon RDS is a service that offers different SQL database engines to create a fully managed SQL database, engines like Oracle, MySQL, PostgreSQL, etc. I created a MySQL database and a python client application to perform basic SQL operations like, create a database, create a table, insert and read records.
 You can found the Python client in the next gist [client](https://gist.github.com/pablohdzvizcarra/19144156ffeb27e6932cb6401a9ac625).
 I want to test the Amazon Aurora database but is not available in the Amazon AWS free tier, Amazon Aurora offers better speed and performance that MySQL and PostgreSQL databases.